rwieruch/blog_robinwieruch_content/blog/react-router-lazy-loading/index.md

 export default App;
 ```

 In this [function component](/react-function-component/) we have matching Link and Route components from React Router for the `home/` and `about/` routes.
-Furthermore, we have a so called No Match Route loaded with the NoMatch component which acts as fallback route.
+Furthermore, we have a so-called No Match Route loaded with the NoMatch component which acts as fallback route.
 From here, we will explore the concept of Lazy Loading.

 # Lazy Loading in React Router